ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms before noon, then a chance of showers and thunderstorms between noon and 1pm,
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
-         then a chance of showers and thunderstorms.
 Mostly cloudy.
-High near 85, with temperatures falling to around 83 in the afternoon.
+High near 85,
+         with temperatures falling to around 83 in the afternoon.
 South southwest wind around 7 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 2am, then showers and thunderstorms.
-Some of the storms could produce heavy rain.
 Mostly cloudy.
-Low around 68, with temperatures rising to around 72 overnight.
-South southwest wind around 7 mph.
+Low around 68, with temperatures
+         rising to around 72 overnight.
+Southwest wind around 7 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of showers and thunderstorms before 7am, then a slight chance of showers and thunderstorms between 7am and 9am.
-Partly
+         <h3>Sunday</h3>A chance of showers and thunderstorms before 8am, then a slight chance of showers and thunderstorms between 8am and noon.
-         sunny.
+         Partly sunny.
 High near 78, with temperatures falling to around 76 in the afternoon.
-West northwest wind 7 to 12 mph, with gusts as high as 20 mph.
+West northwest wind 6 to 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>Partly cloudy, with a low around 57.
-North northwest wind 2 to 10 mph.<br></div>
+         <h3>Sunday Night</h3>Partly cloudy, with a low around 58.
+North northwest wind 1 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>Mostly sunny, with a high near 77.
-Northwest wind around 3 mph.<br></div>
+North northwest wind 0 to 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Mostly clear, with a low around 58.
-West northwest wind around 2 mph.<br></div>
+Northwest wind around 2 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Sunny, with a high near 81.
-Southwest wind 2 to 8 mph.<br></div>
+         <h3>Tuesday</h3>Sunny, with a high near 82.
+Southwest wind 2 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A slight chance of showers and thunderstorms after 7pm.
+         <h3>Tuesday Night</h3>A chance of showers and thunderstorms after 7pm.
 Partly cloudy, with a low around 63.
-South southwest wind 3 to 8 mph.<br></div>
+Southwest wind 2 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
-Mostly sunny, with a high near
+         <h3>Wednesday</h3>A slight chance of rain showers before 7am.
+Mostly sunny, with a high near 86.
+South southwest wind 2 to 22 mph, with gusts
-         86. South southwest wind 5 to 21 mph, with gusts as high as 33 mph.<br></div>
+         as high as 37 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely.
-Partly cloudy, with a low around
+         <h3>Wednesday Night</h3>A chance of showers and thunderstorms between 7pm and 1am, then showers and thunderstorms likely.
+Partly cloudy, with a low
-         73. South southwest wind 16 to 21 mph, with gusts as high as 33 mph.<br></div>
+         around 73.
+South southwest wind 17 to 22 mph, with gusts as high as 37 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Showers and thunderstorms likely.
-Mostly sunny, with a high near 86.
-West southwest wind 8 to 15 mph, with gusts as high as
+Partly sunny, with a high near 85.
+West southwest wind 7 to 17 mph, with gusts as high as
-         24 mph.<br></div>
+         25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Rain showers likely.
-Partly cloudy, with a low around 67.
-Northwest wind 2 to 6 mph.<br></div>
+         <h3>Thursday Night</h3>Showers and thunderstorms likely.
+Mostly cloudy, with a low around 64.
+Northwest wind 1 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Juneteenth</h3>A chance of rain showers before 1pm.
-Mostly sunny, with a high near 84.
-North wind around 5 mph.<br></div>
+         <h3>Juneteenth</h3>A chance of rain showers before 7am.
+Mostly sunny, with a high near 82.
+North northwest wind 1 to 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A slight chance of showers and thunderstorms after 7pm.
-Partly cloudy, with a low around 66.
-East southeast wind around 2
+         <h3>Friday Night</h3>Partly cloudy, with a low around 63.
+Northeast wind around 2 mph.<br></div>
-         mph.<br></div>
    </p>
 </div>